wifwucite/esphome-ble-controller/README.md

 ### BLE security

 By default security is switched on, which means that the ESP32 has to paired (bonded) when it is used for the first time with a new device.
 (This feature can be switched off via configuration.)
 Protection against man-in-the-middle attacks is enabled.
 The device to be paired sends a pass key (a 6 digit PIN) to the ESP32, which is logged (on info level.)
-(As a future extension I would like to add an automation that allows showing the PIN on a display until the paring is complete.)
+There is also an automation that allows showing the pass key on a display (until the paring is complete).

 ### Maintenance service